-As an expert sommelier and brewer, I can tell you that when you put baking in , the result is not very pleasant.
+As an expert sommelier and brewer, I can tell you that when you put baking soda in alcohol, the result is not very pleasant.
 Baking soda, also known as sodium bicarbonate, is a basic compound.
 It has a pH of around 8.3, which means it is alkaline rather than acidic.
 Alcohol, on the other hand, typically has a pH close to neutral, around 7.

 When you mix baking soda with alcohol, the taste is likely to be quite horrible.
 Baking soda has a distinct and somewhat unpleasant taste, and it can overpower the flavors of the alcohol.
 The combination of the alkaline baking soda and the alcohol creates a strange and unpalatable flavor profile.